francepack/backend_module_0_capstone/README.md

 # Extension (optional, after capstone completed)

-So you're done!
 You've finished your Mod 0 Capstone assignment!
+So you're done!!!
+Riiight?!?

 If you're interested in challenging yourself _even more_ and getting a step ahead in your coding abilities before your first day, we recommend working on either: